 Counselling near Canterbury, Folkestone & Dover

 You may find it difficult to think that things could be different from the way they feel at the moment.
 However I have been a counsellor for over 18 years and have worked with many people who have learned to see things from a different perspective, gained illuminating insights, and ultimately felt happier and more in control.

 Counselling offers space for you to step back and see the wood and not just all the trees.

 Whilst counselling is often referred to as a talking therapy, we can access a variety of approaches according to what works for you.
 These include:

-- Mindfulness techniques - Diaries - Creative media - Written exercises - Visualisation work -
+- Written exercises - Diaries - Creative media -Mindfulness techniques - Visualisation work -

 What I offer